 Spring tension rods are available in oval and round.
 The round is

-is used with panels to prevent drilling holes in the walls.
+used to prevent drilling holes in the frame.

 · Cafe Rods

 A basic rod that adds a little decorative touch.
-Available in 1/2"
+Typically a smaller rod in 1/2"

 for lighter panels and 3/4" for heavier panels.
-Ideal for kitchen
+Cafe rods are usually mounted

 Holdbacks are great for "holding back" drapery panels